Tyabb

 Tyabb (/ˈtaɪæb/ TY-ab) is a town on the Mornington Peninsula in Melbourne, Victoria, Australia, 53 km south-east of Melbourne's central business district, located within the Shire of Mornington Peninsula local government area.
 Tyabb recorded a population of 3,449 at the 2021 census.

 Tyabb is within an urban enclave on Western Port comprising Tyabb, Hastings, Bittern, Crib Point, and Somerville.
 It is served by the Tyabb railway station on the Stony Point railway line.
 Statistically it is part of Greater Melbourne.

 History

 Tyabb is derived from the Boonwurrung word jouap, one of the recorded names for French Island.

 The Post Office opened on 9 March 1891 shortly after the arrival of the railway in 1889.

 The local area was well known as a fruit growing area in the early twentieth century and was identified by the "TYCOS" brand, which was the name used by the local growers co-operative.

+Heritage listing

+The following place in Tyabb is listed on the Victorian Heritage Register: